PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 - refresh user on page change

+- Enrollment may be shown as  drawers instead for the responsibity.
+Tables are terrible at it.
 - button to show in modal(?) the message on enrollment if it's not NULL.
 (Message for the school)
 - table header sort ? will it work ?

+- App component should listen to the experired session and use the snackbar to signal to the user + redirect it to /login
+  - The auth will have a sessionExpired field ?
+Should it store the session cookie time in localstorage ?

+- Show loading on async pipes maybe using this solutin : https://medium.com/angular-in-depth/angular-show-loading-indicator-when-obs-async-is-not-yet-resolved-9d8e5497dd8

 ## Features to improve :
 - Create a custom file import component to avoid using the default input style.
 The style is unavailable in Angular Material.